MirkoBonadei/distributed-tic-tac-toe/README.md

 ###to-do list:
 * complete the illegal move detection (what if a player makes a move which is not inside the board?)
-* add game draw detection
+* code of the game loop should be refactored, it is not so clear at the moment
 * the outcome is not reported to both players at the moment
 * modules `game` and `dummy_player` are not automatically tested
 * board is 3x3 and would be really difficult to make it NxN.
 Refactoring is needed